-(a) With the exception of the permitted uses listed below, candidates shall not utilize resources, electronic or otherwise (e.g. photocopiers, computers, supplies), to which they have access by virtue of their membership in (or affiliation with) any student society, recognized campus group, or other campus, Deleted: University organization.
-Deleted: or group

-- (b) Candidates are permitted to use E-mail Lists belonging to University organizations in which they are members provided that: - They have obtained written permission from the student societies, recognized campus groups, or other campus organizations; - (ii) The communication follows the CRO-approved template that will be provided at the Campaign Guidelines Information Session for Candidates; and

-(iii) A copy of the communication is sent to the CRO.
+- (a) With the exception of the permitted uses listed below, candidates shall not utilize resources, electronic or otherwise (e.g. photocopiers, computers, supplies), to which they have access by virtue of their membership in (or affiliation with) any University organization or group. - (b) Candidates are permitted to use E-mail Lists belonging to University organizations in which they are members provided that: - (i) They have obtained written permission from the University organization; - The communication follows the CRO-approved template that will be provided at the Campaign Guidelines Information Session for Candidates; and - (iii) A copy of the communication is sent to the CRO.